-Topics Map > Technical Documentation > Google Slides
+Topics Map > Instructional Technology > Google Slides

 Breakout Group Activities Using Google Slides

 First, set up a Google slide presentation.
 On the first slide, put instructions for the activity.
 Create additional slides with group identifiers along the top (e.g., group numbers, names, etc.), but leave the slides themselves empty with a text box available.
-Be sure you adjust the slide deck’s sharing settings to Anyone with the link can edit.
+Adjust the slide deck’s sharing settings so Anyone with the link can edit.

 Next, during your live session, explain to your students what the goal of the exercise is.
-Then share the link (url) to your prepared slide deck with the whole group in the chat.
-Make sure all students are able to access the document and answer any questions about the activity.
-Students should be instructed to note the group that they are in once breakout groups start and then navigate to their respective slides to complete the activity.
+Then, share the link (url) to your prepared slide deck with the whole group in the chat.
+Ensure all students can access the document and answer any questions about the activity.
+Students should be instructed to note the group they are in once breakout groups start and then navigate to their respective slides to complete the activity.
 You should estimate the length of time students will work on the activity so they can plan their time accordingly.

 Tip: Use assigned roles to ensure task orientation.
 Leader, Reporter, Timekeeper.